ntswamp/proof-of-kill/README.md

 **Play With Configuration File**

-  The key field is `listen_port`, different ports stand for different nodes in a simulated P2P network.</br>
+  The key field is `listen_port`, an unique ports stands for an unique node in a simulated P2P network.</br>
   You can leave other parts default. but don't set `mine_difficulty_value` lower than 24, otherwise you won't see the mining process show up in the log when it done too fast.
 ```shell
  vim config.yaml